-We prefer using scissors to do this as they’re easier to handle, especially if you have any little helpers.
+We prefer using scissors to do this as they’re easier to handle.
+Especially a little safer if you have any little helpers.

-Like making paper snowflakes, carefully cut out all the shapes on the interior of the template, folding again when necessary (as shown) to access the ‘interior’ shapes, and then follow the template guide to cut around the edges.
+Like making paper snowflakes, carefully cut out all the shapes on the interior of the template.
+Folding again when necessary (as shown) to access the ‘interior’ shapes.
+Then follow the template guide to cut around the edges.

 Repeat this process with another 4 sheets of crepe paper and the second template sheet.
 Once you have made 3 or four sets of papels, you are ready to create your garland!

 3. STRINGING UP THE PAPEL PICADO WITH MASKING TAPE